garciaan/cs361dreamteam/README.md

 --------------------
 APPLYING AS A MENTOR
 --------------------
-NOTE: You must be logged in
 1. Go to dreamplanner.campuslifeohs.com
 2. Click "Mentor" in main menu
 3. Click "Become a Mentor" in right side menu
 4. Fill out application

+NOTE: You must be logged in
 --------------------
 APPLYING AS A MENTEE
 --------------------
-NOTE: You must be logged in
 1. Go to dreamplanner.campuslifeohs.com
 2. Click "Mentee" in main menu
 3. Click "Become a Mentee" in right side menu
 4. Fill out application

+NOTE: You must be logged in
 ---------------
 ADDING A MENTEE
 ---------------
-NOTE: You must have already applied as a mentor and be logged in
 1. Go to dreamplanner.campuslifeohs.com
 2. Click "Mentor" in main menu
 3. Click "Already a Mentor" in right side menu
 4. Click "Add Mentees" in right side menu
 5. Choose a mentee and click "Add Mentee"

+NOTE: You must have already applied as a mentor and be logged in
 ----------------------
 ADD A GOAL AS A MENTEE
 ----------------------
-NOTE: You must have already applied as a mentee and be logged in
 1. Go to dreamplanner.campuslifeohs.com
 2. Click "Mentee" in main menu
 3. Click "Already a Mentee" in right side menu